In Class 3, we have Miss Gillin as our class teacher. In Class 4, we have Miss Gronow as our class teacher.

 We are very lucky to have Mrs Hunter, Mrs Mavers and Mrs Mills helping us in our year group.

-We have PE with Mr Hawthorne on a Wednesday.
+We have PE on Monday and Wednesday.
 Please be aware that children no longer get changed in school.
-Therefore, on Wednesdays, please ensure children come to school wearing their PE tops and shorts under black tracksuit bottoms (or black leggings) with, either a black tracksuit top/hoodie or their school jumper, and trainers.
+Therefore, on Mondays and Wednesdays, please ensure children come to school wearing their PE tops and shorts under black tracksuit bottoms (or black leggings) with, either a black tracksuit top/hoodie or their school jumper, and trainers.

 Children should bring the following into school: